P0GL0L/python-cybersecurity-learning-path/README.md

 ---

-## 📁 Repository Structure
-- `docs/`
-  - `START_HERE.md` – Primary onboarding guide (prerequisites, setup, how to run, how to progress)
-- `stage-starters/`
-  - One folder per stage containing starter code, exercises, and acceptance checks
-  - Learner workflow: implement tasks → verify output → commit and push
-- `capstone/`
-  - Final Security Operations CLI Tool integrating RBAC, logging, persistence, and integrity checks

----

 ## 🚀 Getting Started

 1. Clone the repository
 2. Read `docs/START_HERE.md`
-3. Begin with Stage 1 in `stage-starters/`
+3. Begin with `stage-starters/stage_01`
-4. After completing each stage, commit and push your work before proceeding
+4. Commit and push after each stage
-5. Complete the capstone project in `capstone/`
+5. Complete the capstone in `capstone/`

+---

-## Audience-Specific Docs
+## Audience-Specific Documentation

-See `audience-docs/` for employer, capstone, interview, and instructor-focused documentation.
+See `audience-docs/` for:
+- learner guidance
+- interview talking points
+- employer-facing overview
+- instructor evaluation notes